offline-trust/security-blanket/docs/docs/getting-started.md

 ## 3. Distribute your security blanket for safe keeping.

 1. Decide on a set of trusted contacts, and make sure you *[trust](./security-best-practices.md#trust-your-contacts)* them.
 2. Confirm with each contact that they are willing to be your security blanket.
-Go through the responsibilities and your expectations, highlighting the importance of keeping this information safe and confidential.
+Go through the responsibilities and expectations, highlighting the importance of keeping this information safe and confidential.
 3. For each confirmed contact
     - Fill out their [contact setup](./contact-instructions.md) and [test instructions](./contact-test-template.md).
     - Meet with your contact in person, and physically hand them your blanket with the attached instructions.